ENTER THE 2022 JULIAN GARDNER PHOTO COMPETITION

 The competition was launched in memory of Julian Gardner, a Sussex farmer and lifelong supporter of the GWCT, who was tragically killed while defending his property in October 2010.
 A very kind donation from Julian’s family and friends enabled the GWCT to buy the two trophies, which are presented to the winners to display for the next year, as well as prints of their award-winning photographs.

-With a record number of entries, the standard of the competition proved incredibly high this year.
-The winners and runners-up were decided by the GWCT’s three regular judges: advisor Peter Thompson, publications editor Louise Shervington, and renowned wildlife photographer Laurie Campbell.
+The standard of the competition proved incredibly high this year.
+The winners and runners-up were decided by the GWCT’s three regular judges: James Swyer (Press and Publications Manager), Kate Williams (Communications Officer) and Dr Jen Brewin (Writer and Research Specialist).

-The GWCT would like to congratulate the winners and runners-up, and to thank all the entrants for making 2015 such an outstanding year for the Julian Gardner Awards.
+The GWCT would like to congratulate the winners and runners-up, and to thank all the entrants for making it such an outstanding year for the Julian Gardner Awards.

 The competition is open to all amateur photographers, not just our members, and is related to our research and advisory work – taking in all aspects of the UK countryside, including the people who live and work there, game, wildlife, all the various habitats and of course landscape.